SkylineCommunications/dataminer-docs/connector-help/connector_help/Satcom_Technologies_SCR14000BU_Ku-Band_Up_Converter.md

 # Satcom Technologies SCR14000BU Ku-Band Up Converter

 The SCR14000BU is a KU-Band upconverter.
-This driver allows you to monitor and configure such devices.
+This connector allows you to monitor and configure such devices.
 The device is comprised of several modules, which include a Reference Module, Radio Frequency Module, Synthesizer Module and Converter Module.

 ## About